psolymos/psolymos.github.io/_posts/2026-04-19-detection-error-workshop.md

 The online workshop is organized by [PR Stats](https://prstats.org/course/analysing-ecological-data-with-detection-error-aedd01/).

-Find more about the course on the GitHub site: <https://github.com/psolymos/analysing-ecological-data-with-detection-error>.
+Find R code used in the course on the GitHub site: <https://github.com/psolymos/analysing-ecological-data-with-detection-error>.